 Vaadin provides you with a platform for streamlined Java development.
 It allows you to build web applications of customizable components that focus on performance, UX, and accessibility.

-The most interesting thing to know about Vaadin is that its latest release (just a few days ago, in June 2018) has been so significant that even major media outlets reported it.
+The most interesting thing to know about Vaadin is that its June 2018 release) was so significant that even major media outlets reported it.
 Vaadin 10 approaches web app development in an entirely new way: it gives developers direct access to the DOM from the Java Virtual Machine.
 With the new release, the Vaadin team split the previously monolithic framework into two parts.
 It has a lightweight Java framework called Vaadin Flow that handles routing and server-client communication and a set of UI components that run in the user’s browser.

 The components are mobile-first and follow the latest web and accessibility standards; they were built on the Web Components standards.
 You can use Vaadin components together with any front-end framework such as React, Angular, or Vue.
 The creators also recommend them as building blocks for Progressive Web Apps.
 You can build your own theme based on Vaadin components or use Vaadin’s two pre-made themes: Lumo (default) and Material.

 Vaadin Flow provides you with a high-level Java API to manage all the technical aspects of your app, from automatic server-client communication via WebSockets to data binding.
 As Flow runs on the JVM, you have access to the whole Java ecosystem, for instance, you can run your app with the Spring Boot.
 Flow also lets you write your app in Kotlin or Scala.

 Vert.x: Polyglot event-driven application framework for the Java Virtual Machine